 Hugh Dutton Associates (HDA) were appointed as specialist technical designers for the glass roof and facades including the steel structure.

-HDA’s design directives were to create a ‘light veil’, ‘delicately floating above the museology’, a ‘dragonfly wing’ that ‘filters the light’ in the words of the architects.
+HDA’s design directives were to create a ‘light veil’, ‘delicately floating above the museology’, a ‘dragonfly wing’ that ‘filters the light’ in the words of the best online casino architects.

 The challenge then is to create a subtle play between the meshes and the structural framing,camouflaging the structural effort.
 How to achieve this delicate filtering membrane while concealing the structural reality?